What is Study Abroad at UC?

 It is also an option to apply through one of the organisations below.
 UC has been working with the partners listed below for many years and welcomes all students that apply through their programmes.

-Incoming Exchange student Harry Whan from the University of Nottingham, spent Semester 2 2015 and Semester 1 2016 at UC.
-From saying goodbye to Mum at the airport to making new friends at UC and exploring the South Island, Harry has chronicled his time at UC in a series of photos, below.
+Incoming Exchange student Harry Whan from the University of Nottingham, from saying goodbye to Mum at the airport to making new friends at UC and exploring the South Island, Harry has chronicled his time at UC in a series of photos, below.
 Check out his photo story here!

 Study Abroad Student Profiles